 Many organs and tissues can repair wounds and regenerate cells lost upon injury.
 Steller discovered that cells undergoing apoptosis in response to stress or injury can stimulate their own replacement by secreting mitogens to induce proliferation of adjacent progenitor cells.
 These mitogen pathways have been highly conserved throughout evolution, and similar phenomena have been observed in mammals with profound implications for cancer therapy, stem cell biology, and regenerative medicine.

 The cell death machinery can also serve nonlethal functions for cellular remodeling in Drosophila and mammals.
 Steller’s work initially revealed the importance of this process for the generation of mature sperm.
 Subsequently, similar mechanisms were shown to operate during nervous system development.
 Steller defined the role of enzymes that control protein degradation by the apoptosis machinery, and his work has revealed that two major proteolytic systems, caspases and proteasomes, are coordinated to achieve “controlled demolition” of unwanted cellular structures.
-These findings are relevant for human diseases, including muscle-wasting diseases, neuronal degeneration, and cancer.
+These findings are relevant for human diseases, including cancer.